 If you open the Monash University FODMAP app and search for bananas.
-You’ll quickly see that there are 5 different types listed.
-The ripe, unripe, dried and sugar banana in the ripe and unripe form.
-All of these have a different portion size you can eat during the FODMAP diet and the sugar banana contains a different FODMAP from the common banana, to make it even more complicated.
+You’ll quickly notice that there are 5 different types listed.
+The ripe, unripe, dried bananas, and sugar banana in the ripe and unripe form.
+All of these have a different portion size you can eat during the FODMAP diet.
+To make it even more complicated, the sugar banana contains a different FODMAP from the common banana.

-The ripe sugar banana contains fructose, whereas the common and dried banana contain Oligo-fructans.
+The ripe sugar banana contains fructose, whereas the common and dried banana both contain oligo-fructans.
 Depending on your food sensitivities, you can decide for yourself whether or not you will eat bananas, and which one you will choose.
 If you want to read more about the different FODMAP groups, check my article about the FODMAP diet.

-As mentioned above, depending on your sensitivities, fructose or Oligo-Fructans, you can or can’t eat bananas.
-It all comes down to the ripeness of the banana whether or not you can eat more or less of it.
+Depending on your sensitivities, fructose or Oligo-Fructans, you can or can’t eat bananas.
+It all comes down to the ripeness of the banana.
 If a regular banana is really ripe, a.k.a. has brown spots, just stay away from it.
-35 grams is the upper limit of ripe banana you can eat, so that’s not that much.
+In this case, the upper limit is 35 grams, so that’s not that much.

-If a regular banana is unripe, which means: not too green, maybe a little bit of green at the top, nicely yellow and no brown spots.
-Then you can eat 100g of it, which is a decent portion size.
+If a regular banana is unripe, which means: not too green, maybe a little bit of green at the top, nicely yellow, and no brown spots.
+Then you can eat 100 grams of it, which is a decent portion size.

 Dried bananas, or banana chips, on the other hand, are also mostly a no-go.
 The upper limit is 30 grams, so if you really want them, you can weigh them for the right portion size.